ngmysamuel/compiler-n2t/readme.md

     - Converts JACK code files (.jack) into VM code
     - There also a module `compiler_xml` which parses JACK code into XML representing its sematics.
 You normally would not use this.

-> Do note that the VM code, assembly, and binary generated only adheres to the language specifications defined in the Nand2Tetris course i.e. it does not actually on a easily available piece of hardware (e.g. x86) unless it adheres to the Nand2Tetris specification
+> Do note that the VM code, assembly, and binary generated only adheres to the language specifications defined in the Nand2Tetris course i.e. it does not actually work on an easily available piece of hardware (e.g. x86) unless it adheres to the Nand2Tetris specification

 # Prerequisites

 1. Python

-### Optional Prerequisites
+### Optional Prerequisites (if intending to build)
-1. Git (if intending to `git clone`)
+1. Git
-2. See requirements.txt (if intending to build)
+2. See `pyproject.toml`

 # How to run